amyreese/znc-push/README.md

 ========

-ZNC Push is a module for [ZNC][] that will send notifications to multiple push notification services for any private message or channel highlight that matches a configurable set of conditions.
+ZNC Push is a module for [ZNC][] that will send notifications to multiple push notification services, or SMS for any private message or channel highlight that matches a configurable set of conditions.
 ZNC Push current supports the following services:

 * [Boxcar][]